Police invoke NSA against five Amritpal associates; preacher's uncle, driver arrested | Law-Order

 Police are also probing the funding for the seized vehicles as people in whose names they are registered did not have the means to afford them, he said.

-Replying to a question on the habeas corpus petition that seeks the preacher's production in court, the IG said the police will present the facts before the court.
+Replying to a question on the habeas corpus petition that seeks Amritpal Singh's production in court, the IG said the police will present the facts before the court.

+The preacher is still not in the custody of police, he said.
+"What we have done in this case is as per the law."
+Amritpal's father Tarsem Singh said it is "false propaganda" that the preacher has links with the ISI and used drug de-addiction centres for stockpiling arms.
+He claimed that Amritpal Singh was being defamed.

 The official urged people not to believe in rumours and fake news, saying strict action will be taken against those who spread them.